adivakaruni/adivakaruni.github.io/_pages/about.md

 - Corporate Finance
 - Empirical Industrial Organization

 I specialize in the empirical analysis of massively large datasets using R, Python, and SQL.
-You can reach me at [anantha.divakarun@uib.no](anantha.divakarun@uib.no).
+You can reach me at [anantha.divakaruni@uib.no](anantha.divakarun@uib.no).